Stem Cell Therapy for Spinal Cord Injury

 A number of published papers and case studies support the feasibility of treating spinal cord injury with allogeneic human umbilical cord tissue-derived stem cells and autologous bone marrow-derived stem cells.

-Feasibility of combination allogeneic stem cell therapy for spinal cord injury: a case report co-authored by Stem Cell Institute Founder Dr. Neil Riordan references many of them.
+Feasibility of combination allogeneic stem cell therapy for spinal cord injury: a case report co-authored by Stem Cell Institute Founder Neil H. Riordan PA, PhD references many of them.
 Published improvements include improved ASIA scores, improved bladder and/or bowel function, recovered sexual function, and increased muscle control.

-Which types of stem cells does the Stem Cell Institute use to treat spinal cord injury and how are they collected?
+Which types of stem cells are used to treat spinal cord injuries and how are they collected?

 A licensed anesthesiologist harvests bone marrow from both hips under light general anesthesia in a hospital operating room.
 This procedure takes about 1 1/2 – 2 hours.
 Before they are administered to the patient, these bone marrow-derived stem cells must pass testing for quality, bacterial contamination (aerobic and anaerobic) and endotoxin.